VijayChandraAtheli/vijaychandraatheli.com/_posts/2025-12-31-data-quality-by-design.md

 - Prevent expensive downstream errors before they propagate

 Error messages should read like product microcopy, not system logs.
 When users understand the "why," compliance rises without enforcement overhead.

-> **Business impact:** Less rework, safer automation, and more credible reporting across the organization.

 ### Layer 3: Duplicate Management (Identity Is Everything)